siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 In the Content-Base Filter method(CBF), the relationship of user-> movie, movie-> category, movie-> actor, and movie-> director are concerned.

-And the collaborative filtering approach is concerned with the relationship for user-> movie.
+And the collaborative filtering approach is concerned with the relationship between the user and -> movie.

 The recommendation reasoning service is concerned with all the above relationships.